gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>HyperDiskBalanced contains configuration for the hyperdisk-balanced StorageClass (gce-sc-hd-balanced).</p>
+<p>HyperDiskBalanced contains configuration for the hyperdisk-balanced StorageClass (gce-sc-hd-balanced).<br />The StorageClass is only deployed when Enabled is set to true.</p>
 </td>
 </tr>
 <tr>